China and North Korea agree to resist ‘hegemony’, Foreign Ministry says

 Pyongyang has been at odds with Washington for decades over its illicit nuclear and ballistic missile programmes.

 Wang and Choe’s talks came after Chinese President Xi Jinping, North Korea’s Kim and Russian President Vladimir Putin appeared together earlier this month at a military parade to mark the 80th anniversary of the end of World War II.

-Many observers saw this gathering as a challenge to US dominance in international affairs.
+Many observers saw the gathering as a challenge to US dominance in international affairs.